DraakjeYoblama/AutoDeleteFolder/README.md

 # AutoDeleteFolder

-Batch file to delete contents of a certain folder, located in your user folder (%userprofile%)
+Batch file to delete contents of a certain folder, which is located in your user folder (C:\Users\username)

-## Should I use recycletemp.bat or cleartemp.bat?
+## batch file

-**recycletemp.bat** puts the files from your temporary folder in the recycle bin in a seperate folder marked with the time and date.
+**recycletemp.bat** puts the files from your temporary folder in the recycle bin, contained in a seperate folder marked with the time and date.
-To use this you need to download [recycle.exe](README.md#how-to-get-recycleexe), a small command line tool
+To use this you need to install [trash-cli](README.md#how-to-get-trashcli), a small command line tool

-**cleartemp.bat** irreversibly deletes your files
+if you can't install trash-cli, you can change the start of the file `set removePermanently=1` to remove files permanently instead

+You can choose the name of the that gets deleted with `set tempFolderName=Temporary`

+You can choose a folder that will be saved from deletion with `set saveFolderName=saveme`

 ## If you want to run on startup